 The Toledo, Ohio, native recently shared more insight into her career successes and time at Ohio State.

 How did your combination of major and minor impact your career?

-“It really set me up—especially my strategic communications major—to think strategically for, what I imagine will be, the rest of my career.
+“My strategic communications major set me up for the rest of my career.
 I love plans.
 I love lists.
-And so when I decided to major in strategic communications, I focused on communicating to mass external audiences.
-That’s kind of what I do on the day-to-day, week-by-week, every month or year with my content.
+And so when I decided to select that as my major, I focused on communicating to mass external audiences, which is kind of what I do now, day-to-day, week-by-week, every month or year with my content.
 As a TV host, especially one in this day and age, it’s very much about your personal brand, (and) about building a relationship with your audience.”